Though my heart isn't in it, following a summer road construction

 or perhaps shot down one or more of our choppers,

 killing everyone on board?
-Or was their fire harmless and only
+Or was their fire harmless and

 cause for a few bullet holes in my ship?
-I can't believe that I
+I can't believe that

 didn't even think before returning their fireor did I?